xericho/Gaze-Glasses-Repo/README.md

 # Gaze-Glasses-Repo
-This repository contains the working code for the Gaze Glasses project.
+ yaya This repository contains the working code for the Gaze Glasses project.